The Millstone (novel): Plot summary

 Set in not-quite-yet Swinging London, The Millstone focuses on the life of Rosamund Stacey, an attractive Cambridge graduate who is writing her thesis on early English poetry while living alone in the spacious flat of her parents, who have gone to Africa for a year on a philanthropic mission.
 While Rosamund is convinced of both her qualities as a literary historian and her Socialist—and in particular Fabian—ideals, she is rather reluctant when it comes to sex.
 To avoid being considered old-fashioned or priggish, she has managed to make her small but intimate circle of friends believe that she is carrying on with two men at the same time whereas in fact she is still a virgin and only enjoys her two male friends' company.
-Each of the men also thinks that she is sleeping with the other one so neither of them presses her to have sex with him.
+Each of the men also thinks that she is sleeping with the other one, so neither presses her to have sex with him.

-In a pub Rosamund meets George Matthews, a newsreader for BBC Radio, and at once feels attracted to him although she is quite sure right from the start that he is gay.
+In a pub Rosamund meets George Matthews, a newsreader for BBC Radio, and at once feels attracted to him.
+But she is quite sure right from the start that he is gay.
 They end up in her flat and eventually have sex.
 As George is also under the impression that she has two lovers, Rosamund has no need to hide the fact that this is in fact her first time.
 Too shy to tell him that she has fallen in love with him, and now believing that he is bisexual, she lets George vanish from her life as quickly as he entered it, in the ensuing months only occasionally listening to his voice on the radio.

 When she learns that she is pregnant, a whole new world opens up to her.
 While she decides against telling George or writing to her parents in order not to unnecessarily upset them, she hopes she will get moral support from her sister Beatrice and her husband, who have three small children themselves.
-However, in a letter to her sister Beatrice expresses her shock and disbelief and urges Rosamund either to have an abortion or to give birth to the baby and put it up for adoption immediately afterwards, and then carry on with her life and academic career as if nothing had happened.
-After a half-hearted attempt at inducing a miscarriage, she decides to have the baby and be one of the women Bernard Shaw refers to as "women who want children but no husband".
+However, after being told the news, Beatrice writes to Rosamund, expressing her shock and disbelief and urging Rosamund either to have an abortion or to give birth to the baby and put it up for adoption immediately afterwards,.
+Then she can carry on with her independent life and academic career as if nothing had happened.

+After a half-hearted attempt at inducing a miscarriage, Rosamund firmly decides to have the baby, without telling George.
+She will be one of the women Bernard Shaw refers to as "women who want children but no husband".